 The best way to redirect readers into choosing the red herring is to make him or her the most hated and the real villain or as lovable as possible.
 You can add suspicion, misunderstandings, doubts, and confusion surrounding the red herring.

 Think about Red Riding Hood.
 I know there’s several versions of this story and I’m sure that this one is probably floating out there.
 But let’s pretend for this example.
 Okay, well let’s say that after the Hunter saves Red Riding Hood from the Big Bad Wolf we see the Hunter leave carrying the dead Wolf; while Grandma and Red are enjoying the basket of goodies that Red’s mother prepared for Grandma.
 Then as Red is helping with the dishes out of nowhere two wolves (the Wolf’s brothers) who just so happen to be waiting for the Big Bad Wolf to bring food for the pack around the bend shows up to the house.
 They see a blood trail leading to the forest where the Hunter walked off carrying the Wolf and both Red and Grandma are alive.
 They conclude that their brother is dead and go inside the home.
 Now that the Hunter is gone and there’s no one to save them from not one but two wolves what are Red and Grandma to do?

 This could be the beginning to another scene which escalated the story.
 This adds another twist to the plot because now Red and Grandma are placed in a tough situation.
 Readers where led to believe that the the Hunter resolved the issue but in reality the real danger was just a few scenes away.

 4. Unprovoked plot twist.

-These plot twists can be combined or used individually.
-However, a plot twist is a great way to keep the surprised and engaged and maintain the story juicy.
+A plot twist is a great way to keep readers surprised, engaged, and maintain the story juicy.

 Let me know of other plot twists that you have used or plan to use in the comments.